A happy woman sits on a couch in her home.

 How does credit work?

-If you’re new to credit or need to rebuild your credit, the Discover it® Secured Credit Card helps you build or rebuild your credit history.1
+If you’re new to credit (or need to rebuild your credit), the Discover it® Secured Credit Card helps you build your credit history with responsible use.1

 How do credit cards impact creditworthiness?